 If you enjoyed this list, I have a great list of instant pot accessories you shouldn’t live without!

 Is there a kitchen essential you can’t live without?
-Anything you would suggest for a new cook?
+Anything you would suggest for a new cook or a new apartment or home?
 Does this help you with ideas for your bridal registry or housewarming party?